WebinarJam vs Zoom: Which is Better? (2023 Comparison)

-We have compared the two tools on a host of factors such as their reliability for webinars, ease of use, customer engagement tools, analytics, customer reach, and availability of support to help you make an informed decision.
+We have compared the two webinar platforms on a host of factors such as their reliability for webinars, ease of use, customer engagement tools, analytics, customer reach, and availability of support to help you make an informed decision.

 But before we jump in, note that Webinarjam has a pricing structure that offers a 14-day trial for $1 while Zoom doesn’t have a free trial for webinars.